snowdmonkey/solar/doc/get_panel_group_information.md

 The Python module to generate tiles is `/backend/prototype/mapping/label_panel_group.py`

 To use it, starts from repository root directory
-* On Windows.
+* On Windows

 ```bash
 set PYTHONPATH=%cd%\backend\prototype
 ```
-* On Linux.
+* On Linux

 ```bash
 export PYTHONPATH=$(pwd)/backend/prototype
 ```
 You can type

 ```bash
 python -m mapping.label_panel_group.py -h
 ```